railslove/showoff-presentations/wroc_love_2012/01_body_dept/01_slide.md

 # Eat right

 * You're diet is important
-* An apple a day keeps the doctor away
 * If you want to lose weight: Do it slowly.
 * Will help you stay healthy, live longer and feel well in your body

+!SLIDE callout

+# The most important one

+An apple a day keeps the doctor away

+!SLIDE callout cyan

+# in about ~25 from 50

+an apple can prevent from being sick

 !SLIDE